BeardOverflow/msi-ec/README.md

   - Description: Represents a battery percentage level, below which charging will begin.
   - Access: Read, Write
   - Valid values: 0 - 100 (percent)
-    - 50: when low battery mode is configured
+    - 50: when min battery mode is configured
     - 70: when medium battery mode is configured
-    - 90: when high battery mode is configured
+    - 90: when max battery mode is configured

 - `/sys/class/power_supply/<supply_name>/charge_control_end_threshold`
   - Description: Represents a battery percentage level, above which charging will stop.
   - Access: Read, Write
   - Valid values: 0 - 100 (percent)
-    - 60: when low battery mode is configured
+    - 60: when min battery mode is configured
     - 80: when medium battery mode is configured
-    - 100: when high battery mode is configured
+    - 100: when max battery mode is configured

 This driver might not work on other laptops produced by MSI.
 Also, and until future enhancements, no DMI data are used to identify your compatibility.